 You can pay the £75 fixed penalty notice online, in person or by post.
 Visit the fixed penalty notices page for more information on how to pay.

 If you do not pay the fixed penalty notice within 14 days the matter will be referred to court.
-Prosecutions are brought under section 132 of the Highway Act 1980.
+Prosecutions are brought under the Highway Act 1980 - Section 132 (external website).

-Under section 37 of the Criminal Justice Act 1982 the fine for the offence of flyposting is £2,500 plus costs (level 4 on the scale).
+Under the Criminal Justice Act 1982 Section 37 (external website) the fine for the offence of flyposting is £2,500 plus costs (level 4 on the scale).

 The legislation website provides further details about: